osexpert/GoreRemoting/README.md

 Support CancellationToken (via Grpc itself)

 ## IAsyncEnumerable
-Does not support IEnumerable\IAsyncEnumerable as result.
+Does not support IAsyncEnumerable as result.
-Has AsyncEnumerableAdapter to adapt to IAsyncEnumerable providers\consumers via delegate.
+Has AsyncEnumerableAdapter to adapt to IAsyncEnumerable via delegate.
-But using delegate arguments may be just as easy\easier.
+But using delegate arguments may be just as easy.

 ## IProgress
 Does not support IProgress as argument.
 Has ProgressAdapter to adapt to IProgress providers\consumers via delegate.
-But using delegates arguments may be just as easy\easier.
+But using delegates arguments may be just as easy.

 ## Serializers
 Currently has serializers for BinaryFormatter, System.Text.Json, MessagePack, MemoryPack, Protobuf.